 What is the benefit of using Kanban software instead of the traditional business process management tools?

 First one is simplicity.
 You don’t need to understand BPMN and you don’t need consultants to help you model this workflow.
-Literally everyone can set up a Kanban board, being a technical person or not, which is obviously not the case with traditional BPM systems.
+Literally anyone can set up a Kanban board, being a technical person or not, which is obviously not the case with traditional BPM systems.

 Second comes the visual management aspect.
 The Kanban board gives you the whole picture with just a glimpse and this is probably the most valuable part.
 You don’t have to dig into fat reports or explore complex software applications to figure out what is currently happening.
 It’s there – in front of your eyes and you can take action immediately.